mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The Marches have the usual system of Imperial nobility in place, with individual worlds represented by barons or marquises and larger groupings administered by an Imperial count answering to the subsector duke.
 The position of Sector Duke, the most senior of the subsector dukes, which grants additional powers and responsibilities over the entire sector, is not officially assigned in the Marches.

-However, the importance of Mora as a trade centre and the ‘Gateway to the Marches’ grants it, and the associated subsector, unmatched importance and so the role of Sector Duke is carried out semi-officially by Duchess Delphine of Mora.
+However, the importance of Mora as a trade center and the ‘Gateway to the Marches’ grants it, and the associated subsector, unmatched importance and so the role of Sector Duke is carried out semi-officially by Duchess Delphine of Mora.
 This practice has been in place for centuries by Delphine’s ancestors and is commonly accepted as the way things should be.
 Only those politically opposed to Delphine herself even question her primacy.
 She makes a point of not using the title of Sector Duke, although many of her supporters unofficially apply it.

 Although the Marches remains something of an undeveloped backwater, it is also a frontier region and one that has historically been troubled by threats major and minor.
 As a result, many nobles maintain larger household forces (huscarles) than is common practice elsewhere in the Imperium.
 These forces are still not, for the most part, enormous and mostly consist of a patrol vessel or two and/or a battalion-sized light infantry force.